 “Excellent”, he said.
 Then, another bigger question of how, when, and where.
 One of my uncles lived at my Grandpa’s place.
 And both of my uncle’s daughters were younger than us.
 They did not have any bicycles with them.
 So we did not have any bicycles at my grandpa’s place.

 However, in those days, renting bicycles was quite common in Indore.
 So we decided to rent 4 bicycles.
 My uncle suggested a place where we planned to have the race.

-Evening time, it was about 5 pm, when we choose our favorite bicycles, and looked at each other as rivals.
-That moment we did not feel that we were in fact all cousins.
-Race began at 5:30pm, when my uncle whistled 3 times giving us the green flag.
-We started pedalling hard at the 3rd whistle.
+Evening time, it was about 5 pm, when we choose our favorite bicycles and looked at each other as rivals.
+That moment we did not feel that we were, in fact, all cousins.
+The race began at 5:30 pm when my uncle whistled 3 times giving us the green flag.
+We started pedaling hard at the 3rd whistle.

 Everyone tried their best to win the race.
 Ankit was desperate for the win.
 So, he really pushed himself.
 Very close to the finish line, when he was about to win the race, he turned and looked back.
 We could see his high chin and a pride on his about to-be winning face.
 When he looked towards the finish line again, he saw a woman walking towards him with her vegetable basket.
 As she carried the weight, she probably thought that Ankit would change the course of the bicycle in time.